-SRW sets ourselves apart because we view our Environmental Review service as an entire process to manage, not just completion of forms and checklists.
-Understanding how to manage the Environmental Review process, and the implications of every step of the process to the project, only comes with experience.
-SRW has completed several hundred Environmental Reviews in New Hampshire, Maine, Massachusetts and Vermont, and has experience from both the regulatory and development side of the process.
-In fact, SRW is the company that several responsible entities call to review their own internal Environmental Review process, provide advice or a second opinion, or to provide Environmental Review training.
+Understanding how to manage the Environmental Review process and the implications of every step of the process to the project only comes with experience.
+SRW has over 20 years of experience completing ERs in New Hampshire, Maine, Massachusetts and Vermont, including experience from both the regulatory and private sides.
+Because of this experience, several responsible entities rely on SRW review their own internal Environmental Review process, provide advice or peer reviews, or to provide Environmental Review training for in-house staff.